lionelsamrat10/lionelsamrat10/README.md

 - 🧑 My Developer Portfolio: https://lionelsamrat10.github.io/

-- ✌🏻 I am from Jalpaiguri Government Enginnering College(Department Of Information Technology).
+- ✌🏻 I have graduated from Jalpaiguri Government Enginnering College(Department Of Information Technology).

 - 🌱 I’m learning everything of Full Stack Development as of now🤣